0xNinjaCyclone/hellMaker/README.md

 - Evade behavior analysis and sandbox using several techniques
 - Obfuscate all static stuff using random key
 - Anti Debugging
+- Process UnHooking
+- Get ntdll base address without using GetModuleHandle/LoadLibrary
+- No new thread execution

 ## Installation
 - Git clone this repo